Tom Kåre Nikolaisen

 Tom Kåre Nikolaisen (born 29 December 1997) is a Norwegian handball player for the Danish second tier club HØJ Elite and the Norwegian national team.

 He represented Norway at the 2020 European Men's Handball Championship.

 In the 2024-25 season he was promoted with HØJ Elite to the Danish Herrehåndboldligaen.
+The next season the team was however relegated again.